 As you recruit for these roles, keep in mind which of your team members will be working with each board member and consider getting their insight and feedback.
 You should also meet and interview potential board members to determine if they are a good fit for your nonprofit.

-Your board members should bring a variety of skillsets and experiences to your organization.
+Your nonprofit board members should bring a variety of skill sets and experiences to your organization.
 Serving as mentors, coaches, and consultants, the right board helps you accomplish your goals, pursue your mission, and create a sustainable business model.